aasisodiya/general/git/README.md

 git branch branch_name
 ```

-Command to register a branch on remote repository ([But why?](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch))
+Command to register a branch on remote repository ([But why?](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch)) Simply creating a branch on local won't make it available for other people to use.
+So you will have to push the branch to remote as well.
+Use below command to push branch to remote

 ```powershell
 git push --set-upstream origin branch_name